atlantichabitatmodels/communityofpractice/_posts/2025-11-17-ACCDCUpdates.md

 ---
-title: "An overview of habitat modelling projects for Species at Risk Models in the Maritimes"
+title: "An overview of habitat modelling projects for Species at Risk in the Maritimes"
 background:
     img: /assets/images/BankSwallow_GuillaumeDaigle.jpg
     by: Guillaume Daigle